Lyrekos Modes

 A practical sequence for a music lesson:

-- Conversation mode — the teacher (Leader and Soloist) explains the lesson plan and takes questions.
+- Conversation mode — the teacher (Organizer and Lead Performer) explains the lesson plan and takes questions.

 - Live mode — the teacher performs the piece the students will try.
 It is recorded in the Library.